 Let’s say you signed up with Cebu Pacific Air GetGo and you booked a flight afterward to say a local destination – Caticlan (Boracay) with no add-ons.

-Cebu Pacific Air rule on earning GetGo points is that you earn 1 GetGo point for every P5 spend on flights and add-ons.
+Cebu Pacific Air’s rule on earning GetGo points is that you can earn 1 GetGo point for every P20 spend on flights and add-ons.
 The add-on(s) that are eligible for points earning include Prepaid Baggage Allowance, Prepaid Inflight Meals, Sports Equipment, Seat Selector.

-Since the base fare is P299 per way on this particular example, it means that you spent P598 on the total base fare or equivalent to 119 GetGo points.
+For this example, since the base fare is P299 per way on this particular example, it means that you spent P598 on the total base fare or equivalent to 29 GetGo points.
 Please note that they do not allow partial or fraction of a point to be awarded.
-So meaning, even if P598/5 means 119.6, you will just earn 119 points.
+So meaning, even if P598/20 means 29.9, you will just earn 29 points.

 Also, note that you can only earn points for your own flight(s) and not for other travelers’ flight(s) even if you have paid on their behalf.